masanorihirano/flex_full_processed_downloader/README.md

  - libarchive 2.8 or later (if use of multi processing; set-up command is written in `setup-full.sh`)

 ## Set up
-### If you want to use multi processing in extraction of archive file:
+### If you want to use multi processing or faster extraction in extraction of archive file:
 ```
 ./setup-all.sh
 ```